 It can be difficult to tell if that great guy or gal you’re dating is really a narcissist.
-After all, hiding who they really are is what narcissists do best.
-And the worst narcissists, the ones you really need to watch out for, are the best at concealing it.
+After all, hiding who they truly are is what narcissists do best.
+And the worst narcissists, the ones you definitely need to watch out for, are the best at concealing it.
 Even those folks who believe they’ve acquired Sherlock Holmes level detective skills for spotting these wolves in sheep’s clothing still find themselves raising an eyebrow, questioning every indelicate word, or dubious action.
 Fortunately, there are three tell-tale early warning signs.
 So, if you see any of these, do yourself a favor, and swipe left.

 RED FLAG #1: The relationship moves at lightning fast speed

 Many people mistake the swift pace of the relationship as proof of love, but this couldn’t be further from the truth.
 Narcissists move the relationship at lightning speed to get you invested emotionally, and often financially, in the relationship before you have the time to figure out their true character.
-Their sense of commitment urgency is not founded from a place of true love; it is a race to beat your BS detector’s alarm from sounding off and alerting you to danger.
+Their sense of commitment urgency is not from a place of true love; it is a race to beat your BS detector’s alarm from sounding off and alerting you to danger.
 The early declarations of everlasting love and the talks about marriage and children are always to get you to lower your guard, and commit to the relationship.
 It’s characteristic of these personality types to marry or move in quickly.
-They build intensity swiftly by monopolizing all your attention and spending every waking minute with you.
-And when not with you, you can bet your phone will be flooded with texts and phone calls reminding you how much they miss you, and how they can’t wait to see you again.
+They build intensity quickly by monopolizing all your attention and spending every waking minute with you.
+And when not with you, you can bet your phone will be blown up with texts and phone calls reminding you how much they miss you, and how they can’t wait to see you again.

 Always stay in control of the pace of the relationship, and don’t get swept up and mistake intensity for intimacy.
 Healthy people won’t be put off by your request to take things slow, but narcissists will guilt, or shame you into keeping up with their pace.